Residence Class Visas: Living in New Zealand permanently

 But Immigration NZ’s policies also list some less serious character issues that will require you to get a “character waiver” from them before you can get a visa.
 You’ll have to apply specially to Immigration NZ for this waiver and show why you should still be granted a visa.
-You’ll need to do this:
+You’ll need to do this if:

-- if you’ve ever given Immigration NZ false or misleading information or held back relevant information (including if it was in support of someone else’s visa application)
+- If you’ve ever given Immigration NZ false or misleading information or held back relevant information (including if it was in support of someone else’s visa application)

-- if you’ve ever been convicted in any country of a criminal offence against their immigration, citizenship or passport laws
+- If you’ve ever been convicted in any country of a criminal offence against their immigration, citizenship or passport laws

-- if you’ve ever been sentenced to jail
+- If you’ve ever been sentenced to jail

-- if you’ve been convicted of a criminal offence involving violence, dishonesty, illegal drugs, or sexual offending
+- If you’ve been convicted of a criminal offence involving violence, dishonesty, illegal drugs, or sexual offending

-- if at some time while you held a temporary New Zealand visa or while you were here unlawfully, you were convicted, in any country, of a criminal offence for which you could have been jailed for three months or more
+- If at some time while you held a temporary New Zealand visa or while you were here unlawfully, you were convicted, in any country, of a criminal offence for which you could have been jailed for three months or more

 - if you’ve been convicted in the last five years of dangerous driving or of drunk or drug driving, or